AngusKenny/BO-TPOT/README.md

 Back with Optuna...

-Although TPOT is a grid-search algorithm requiring a discrete search space, Optuna has no such limitations.
-This means that Optuna can suggest any value from a distribution, be it categorical, bound (or unbound) integer, uniform real or even log uniform real - the challenge is in making the two methods play nicely with each other.
+Although TPOT employs a grid-search algorithm requiring a discrete hyperparameter search space, Optuna has no such limitations.
+This means that Optuna can suggest any value from a distribution, be it categorical, bound (or unbounded) integer, uniform real or even log uniform real - the challenge is in making the two methods interact seamlessly with each other.
 Once the new hyperparameter values have been suggested, `Terminal` objects for each of the new hyperparameters are created and inserted into the `PrimitiveTree` object for the single individual in the population.
 As well as this, the new hyperparameter values must be added to `tpot.operators` and `tpot._pset`, in order to "trick" TPOT into accepting these new values as part of the original, discrete, set of choices.
 Having updated these two data structures, the fitness values for the individual are deleted, to mark it for evaluation, and `tpot._evaluate_individuals` is called.
 This updates the fitness values tuple and the CV value is returned as the score for that Optuna trial.
 These values are tracked in the `TPOT_BO_Handler` object and the next trial is performed, until either of the stopping conditions mentioned earlier are met.

 Once the stopping conditions are met, (if the `out_path` parameter is set) the `tpot.evaluated_individuals_` dictionary is written to the file: